 The Empire E-Flex paintball mask allows you to step onto the playing field without having to worry about fogged lenses, durability or impaired comfort or vision.

 Because of the low profile, you’ll need additional protection for your head.
-If you wear glasses, this is the paintball mask for you!
+If you wear glasses, this is the best paintball mask for glasses!